tomsasani/bxd_mutator_manuscript/README.md

 # ---
 # before running the pipeline, use your text editor of choice
 # and make sure that the WORKDIR variable at the top of
-# `identify_singletons.smk` points to the current directory you
+# `identify_singletons.smk` is the absolute path to the directory
-# `cd`'ed into at the beginning of these steps, and that all of
+# that you're currently in, and that all of
 # the other paths at the top of the pipeline point to the right
 # binaries and directories on your machine.
 # ---

 # run the pipeline
 snakemake \
-        -j 20 \ # number of simultaneous jobs to run -s identify_singletons.smk # name of the snakemake pipeline
+        -j 20 \ # number of simultaneous jobs to run (change if you want) -s identify_singletons.smk # name of the snakemake pipeline
 ```